fleshgordo/flashcards/README.md

 # Howto

-Open in scribus as executable script.
-Select .py file and run code.
+- Open in scribus as executable script.
+- Select flashcard.py file and run code.
+- Adapt scribus file if needed
-Print odd pages (1,3,5, etc.) first - flip the stack in the printer and print even pages (2,4,6, etc.)
+- Print odd pages (1,3,5, etc.) first
+- Flip the stack in the printer and print even pages (2,4,6, etc.)